ASD-Blueprint/desktop.gov.au/program/uniter.md

 * A better way to collaborate across departments to achieve a common goal
 * Less waste of tax payers money

-### Motivation to use MWP?
+### Motivation to use modern workplace?

 * The tools and systems will make it easier for teams to communicate and collaborate, plus it's easier for everyone to get access to the same information

 ## Modern workplace benefits

-* Easier to collaborate within and across Agencies
+* Easier to collaborate within and across agencies
 * Built-in restrictions help appropriate use of document classification
 * Protected access reduces the risk of password sharing

 Employees who work with outside organisations save time by having a shared workspace.
 Teams can be extended to customers, suppliers, and other outside parties.

-Built-in security features enable correct handling of information up to PROTECTED.
+Built-in security features enable correct handling of information up to Protected.

 ## User journey